rust-lang/rfcs/text/0000-rust-crate-ownership.md

 ## Policy

 Every crate in the organization must be owned by at least one team on crates.io.
 Teams should use `rust-lang/foo` teams for this.
 Non-expatriated crates may not have personal accounts as owners; if a crate needs additional owners that are not part of teams; the team should create a project group.
-Note that this does not forbid non-team users from having maintainer access to the repository; it simply forbids them from _publishing_.
+Note that this does not forbid non-team (or project group) users from having maintainer access to the repository; it simply forbids them from _publishing_.

 Currently it is not possible for a crate to be owned by _only_ a team; the `rust-lang-owner` account (or a similar account to be decided by the infra team) can be used as a stopgap in such cases, but we should try to phase this account out as much as possible.
 For crates being auto-published, a `rust-lang/publish-bots` team (or individual bot accounts) can be used to allow bot accounts to publish crates.